backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Modules.md

 > [!important] For **local modules**, Terraform will create a **symlink** to the module's directory.
 Because of this, **any changes to local modules will be effective immediately**, without having to reinitialize or re-run `terraform get`.

 ### Using Modules
+- Referring to a private registry we use the format: `HOSTNAME/ORGANISATION-NAMESPACE/NAME/PROVIDER`.
+	- `app.terraform.io/example_corp/vpc/aws`

 #### Using Modules from Terraform Registry
 - The **`source` argument is required** when we use a Terraform module.
 - The **`version` argument is NOT required** but it is *highly recommended* when using a Terraform module.